corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ## Rust's Infamous Learning Curve

 Rust enforces stronger guarantees than TypeScript through its ownership system and borrow checker.
 Most developers need a few months to get comfortable with the ownership model and will go through a phase of ["fighting the borrow checker"](https://www.youtube.com/watch?v=ZNFdkTIzdXM) — this is normal and temporary.
 Once it clicks, it becomes one of the things you'll miss most when you go back to other languages.
 (This and the amazing compiler error messages.)
+There are ways to [flatten Rust's learning curve](/blog/flattening-rusts-learning-curve/) that can help you get there faster.

 ## Rust Has Its Roots In Systems Programming

-Rust requires you to understand systems concepts that TypeScript never surfaced.
+Rust requires you to understand [systems concepts](/blog/foundational-software/) that TypeScript never surfaced.
 You need to know the difference between stack and heap allocation.
 You'll work with different string types like `String` and `&str`.
 And you'll need a working understanding of what a pointer or a mutex is.